Theory

 Sketch from Charles Darwin's Notebooks on Transmutation of Species (1837), arguably the first example of a phylogenetic tree.
 (1) represents a common ancestor, the barred branches represent extant descendants, and the unmarked branches represent extinct descendants.

+A theory is, in general, a set of propositions or ideas about something, developed in a variety of ways through any sort of reasoning.
+This includes informal folk psychological theories of why someone behaves the way they do, scientific theories that attempt to explain some phenomenon, philosophical theories (for example of politics or the nature of reality), and a range of other uses.
+Not all theories are equal and they may, for example, be compared in terms of how well they explain a phenomenon and the strength of evidence for and against them.

-A theory is a systematic and rational form of abstract thinking about a phenomenon, or the conclusions derived from such thinking.
+When applied to intellectual or academic situations, it is considered a systematic and rational form of abstract thinking about a phenomenon, or the conclusions derived from such thinking.
 It involves contemplative and logical reasoning, often supported by processes such as observation, experimentation, and research.
-Theories can be scientific, falling within the realm of empirical and testable knowledge, or they may belong to non-scientific disciplines, such as philosophy, art, or sociology.
+Theories can be scientific, falling within the realm of empirical and testable knowledge, or they may belong to non-scientific disciplines, such as art or philosophy.
 In some cases, theories may exist independently of any formal discipline.

 In modern science, the term "theory" refers to scientific theories, a well-confirmed type of explanation of nature, made in a way consistent with the scientific method, and fulfilling the criteria required by modern science.
 Such theories are described in such a way that scientific tests should be able to provide empirical support for it, or empirical contradiction ("falsify") of it.
 Scientific theories are the most reliable, rigorous, and comprehensive form of scientific knowledge, in contrast to more common uses of the word "theory" that imply that something is unproven or speculative (which in formal terms is better characterized by the word hypothesis).
 Scientific theories are distinguished from hypotheses, which are individual empirically testable conjectures, and from scientific laws, which are descriptive accounts of the way nature behaves under certain conditions.

 Theories guide the enterprise of finding facts rather than of reaching goals, and are neutral concerning alternatives among values.
 A theory can be a body of knowledge, which may or may not be associated with particular explanatory models.
 To theorize is to develop this body of knowledge.